Giddey, Gilgeous-Alexander lead Thunder over Nets 112-102 - WHIZ News

 NEW YORK (AP) — Shai Gilgeous-Alexander and Josh Giddey each scored 28 points to lead the Oklahoma City Thunder to a 112-102 victory over the Brooklyn Nets on Sunday.

-Lu Dort added 22 points for the Thunder, who earned a three straight win to wrap up a road trip to the East and improved to 21-23.
+Lu Dort added 22 points for the Thunder, who earned a third straight win to wrap up a road trip to the East and improved to 21-23.

+“It’s positive times,” Giddey said.
+“For a young team, we’re making improvements.
+Obviously it’s such a long way to go but we’re headed in the right direction.
+The morale around the group is really high right now.
+We’re feeling good.”

-Brooklyn dropped its second straight loss since losing Kevin Durant to a sprained knee ligament.
+The Nets aren’t, after dropping their second straight since losing Kevin Durant to a sprained knee ligament.
 Seth Curry scored 23 points and Nic Claxton recorded his team-best 12th double-double of the season with 17 points and 12 rebounds.

 Claxton also had four blocks, which stretched his streak of games with at least three to eight.
 The franchise record is 11 by Shawn Bradley, who did it twice in the 1995-96 season.